-The rise in the underwriting risk is due to a rise in the reserve risk combined with a slight decline in premium risk.
+The rise in the underwriting risk is due mainly to a rise in the reserve risk, although the premium risk also saw a smaller increase.

 Premium risk

 Premium risk refers to the risk of a loss or an unexpected negative change in the value of insurance liabilities arising from fluctuations in the occurrence, frequency and severity of insured events.